Editorial Board

 Danielle Campbell

-Danielle Campbell is a graduate student in the Women's & Gender Studies program at Southern Connecticut State University and works in the WGS Office and the Interfaith Center out of the DEI Office.
-She has a Bachelor's in Exercise Science and Journalism and another Master's in Sociology.
+Danielle Campbell is a graduate student in the Women’s & Gender Studies (WGS) program at Southern Connecticut State University and works in the WGS Office and the Interfaith Center out of the DEI Office.
+She has a Bachelor’s in Exercise Science and Journalism and another Master’s in Sociology.
 Her passions are social justice, disability rights, and mental health advocacy.
-She has been a powerful voice on Southern's campus and continues to advocate for the student body and the marginalized.
-Her passion for community building and collaboration brought her to help with the creation of the JCEC.
+She has been a powerful voice on Southern’s campus and continues to advocate for the student body and the marginalized.
+Her passion for community building and collaboration brought her to contribute to the creation of the JCEC.

 Yasmina Lingane

 Yasmina Lingane received her BA in Psychology from the University of Connecticut and is now serving in the Peace Corps as an English Learning Teacher in Togo, West Africa.
 She is looking forward to sharing the collaborative practices and experiences she is encountering during her service abroad.
 Yasmina is a strong advocate for proactive action, collaboration, diversity, kindness, integrity, community and, most importantly, education; which she has lived into through her roles centered around program management for community outreach and impact at UCONN and Southern.
-She prides herself on bringing genuine passion and interest into every room she steps in.
-Her eagerness to learn and understand not only her experience but those of others has led her to be who she is today.
-As a very engaging and well-rounded young woman, she is a true asset to our board.
+She prides herself on bringing genuine passion and interest into every room she steps into.
+Her eagerness to learn and understand not only her experience but the experiences of others has led her to be who she is today.
+A very engaging and well-rounded young woman, she is a true asset to our board.

-Kerry Kincey
+Kerry Kincy

 Bekisizwe Ndimande